 This year, however, there is a revolution in the works.
 Terry Chesser, a bird taxonomist at the Smithsonian National Museum of Natural History, recently submitted a proposal to the American Ornithological Society’s classification committee to revert the species’ common name to Rock Dove.

 When I asked Chesser if his decision had anything to do with restoring the Rock Dove’s dignity, he declined to comment.
 “It’s strictly a nomenclatural issue for me,” he wrote in an email to Audubon.
 You see, after the 2003 name change, it came to several ornithologists’ attention that there is an existing group of Australian birds (Petrophassa sp.) called rock-pigeons.
 So, calling the city pigeon Rock Pigeon was causing some confusion.
 The American Ornithologist Society classification committee will take up the proposal for a vote this year.
+(Update: The proposal was voted down, and the city pigeon remains a Rock Pigeon officially.
+Alas!)

 You can imagine my surprise and delight at this news; after all, pigeons are doves, and deserve to be treated as such.
 Their only crimes against humanity appear to be their presence in our urban territory, and their spectacular success as a species.